Study Finds Vaccine Science Outreach Only Reinforced Myths

 Consider the long and body-strewn history of companies whose products have done enormous damage to large numbers of people.

 The cigarette companies were denying that their cute little puff-sticks could cause cancer after a decade in which the causality was as firmly established as 1+1=2.
 The company that brought out thalidomide was still denying their product maimed unborn babies quite some time after the evidence was rolling in like a tsunami.
-Monsanto is even now busy suppressing evidence that their roundu
+Monsanto is even now busy suppressing evidence that their roundup product causes cancer.

+I could cite a bunch of other instances, but it all comes down to the proven fact that corporations lie about the disasters they cause.
+They have every reason to: Cleaning up their mess or making amends to the victims will cost them money!

+"...once a man gets a reputation as a liar, he might as well be struck dumb, for people do not listen to the wind." -- Robert A. Heinlein Citizen of the Galaxy

 Yes.
 And now do the same for companies that produce food (and lump them all together as well, please, as you have done for your example).
 Should you stop to _eat_?
 Or should you start to find out what the actual details were, the players, the motivation, the Science?